catalyzeio/paas-cli-reference/combined_docs.md

 # Deploy Keys List

 ```
-Usage: catalyze deploy-keys list SERVICE_NAME [--include-keys]
+Usage: catalyze deploy-keys list SERVICE_NAME

 List all deploy keys

 Arguments:
   SERVICE_NAME=""   The name of the code service to list deploy keys

-Options:
-  --include-keys=false   Print out the values of the deploy keys, as well as names
 ```

-`deploy-keys list` will list all of your previously uploaded deploy keys by name.
-Optionally including the key's fingerprint in SHA256 format if the `--include-keys` flag is specified as well.
+`deploy-keys list` will list all of your previously uploaded deploy keys by name including the key's fingerprint in SHA256 format.
 Here is a sample command

 ```
-catalyze deploy-keys list app01 --include-keys
+catalyze deploy-keys list app01
 ```

 # Deploy Keys Rm